 Study Cell Biology

-Cell biology is an introductory course designed for everyone wanting to learn more about biology.
 This is a foundation course for those wishing to have a career in health sciences, biology and biochemistry.
 Upon completion of this course students should have a sound understanding of cell structure and processes.
+There are no prerequisites for this course.

 What is a Cell?